Skip to main content

 docker run \

-Verify the contents in the internal/request-pipeline/test-output directory match the desired outcome.
-Note how the Jenkins metadata.name correspond to the name on the Resource Request.
+Verify the contents in the internal/configure-pipeline/test-output directory match the desired outcome.
+Note how the Jenkins metadata.name correspond to the name on the Resource definition.
 This is exactly what we setup our pipeline to do!

 ./internal/scripts/pipeline-image load